gitarcode/rules/rules/workflows/flaky-test-retry.md

      Error: connect ECONNREFUSED 127.0.0.1:3000
      Error: Failed to fetch from api.example.com
      socket hang up
      ```
+   - **Build-time dependency/infrastructure failures**:
+     ```
+     Failed to connect to registry.npmjs.org
+     Failed to connect to port 443: No route to host Error downloading from maven central
+     Temporary failure resolving 'pypi.org'
+     curl: (7) Failed to connect to remote host
+     ```
    - **Race conditions and timing issues**:
      ```